EulerPascal404/prometheus-v2/ml/README.md

 The synthetic data generation pipeline creates realistic data for O-1 visa applications using three approaches:

 1. **Rule-based Generation**: Uses predefined rules and templates to generate structured data
-2. **RL-based Generation**: Uses reinforcement learning with simple agent swarms
+2. **RL-based Generation**: Uses reinforcement learning with simple agent swarms, enhanced with validate-documents.py
 3. **Advanced RL-based Generation**: Uses enhanced agent swarms with specialized capabilities

 You can generate data using any approach: